3 Tidying and profiling R code

 Some memory allocation is obvious in interpreted code, for example,

-is forced to make good on its promise of ‘call-by-value’ argument passing.
+y <- x + 1allocates memory for a new vector y.
+Other memory allocation is less obvious and occurs because R is forced to make good on its promise of ‘call-by-value’ argument passing.
 When an argument is passed to a function it is not immediately copied.
 Copying occurs (if necessary) only when the argument is modified.
 This can lead to surprising memory use.
 For example, in the ‘survey’ package we have

-to be copied.
-This copying to preserve the call-by-value illusion is usually done by the internal C function duplicate
+}It may not be obvious that the assignment to x$call will cause the entire object x to be copied.
+This copying to preserve the call-by-value illusion is usually done by the internal C function Rf_duplicate.

 The main reason that memory-use profiling is difficult is garbage collection.
 Memory is allocated at well-defined times in an R program, but is freed whenever the garbage collector happens to run.